 We provide comprehensive 24/7 customer care to our customers through a variety of communication channels, including our website, video, phone, chat, email and social media as well as self-guided resources such as knowledge-based and how-to videos and articles on our website.
 We have a dedicated team of approximately 300 customer care team members in Nashville and Costa Rica, including general customer care team members, an advanced customer care team to address more complex questions, and a clinical customer care team of certified dental professionals available to answer clinical questions.
-In addition, each customer or the treating doctor.
+In addition, each customer's treating doctor is available to answer clinical questions as needed or when requested by the customer or the treating doctor.